-Irish Ferries originally stated that their new ferry would be built for both the Dublin to France and Dublin to Holyhead services.
-This changed however when Irish Ferries announced an order for a second new-build from the same yard in January 2018, in the process exercising an option which was negotiated in the contract for the first vessel.
+Irish Ferries originally stated that their new ferry would be built for both the Dublin to France and Dublin to Holyhead services, and so she would be designed in a way that would allow facilities to be closed off when not required.
+However, Irish Ferries announced an order for a second new-build from the same yard in January 2018, in the process exercising an option which was negotiated in the contract for the first vessel.
 This would be a larger part-sister specifically built for the Dublin to Holyhead service, with the first vessel (now to be named W.B.
 YEATS following a naming competition) to be dedicated to French services once the second vessel arrived.
 This will potentially allow the chartered Visentini Ro-Pax EPSILON to be returned to her Italian owners.

-It was expected at the time that following crew familiarisation, berthing trials, and all other required processes prior to entering service it is expected that W.B.
-YEATS will enter service on the Dublin to Holyhead route in early January as second-ship to ULYSSES before moving full-time to the Dublin to Cherbourg route in spring 2019.
+It was expected at the time that following crew familiarisation, berthing trials, and all other required processes that W.B.
+YEATS would enter service on the Dublin to Holyhead route in early January as second-ship to ULYSSES before moving full-time to the Dublin to Cherbourg route in spring 2019.
 On Tuesday 18th December 2018 she arrived in Cherbourg for the first time for berthing trials on berths 4 and 6.
 The following day she arrived in Rosslare at around 11:30 local time, also for berthing trials.
-After crossing to Holyhead for berthing trials there that evening on T3 and T5, W.B.
+This was despite Irish Ferries having announced the previous day that they did not have plans to run any services from Rosslare to France.
+After crossing to Holyhead for berthing trials that evening on berths T3 and T5, W.B.
 YEATS made her way to Dublin overnight arriving in the Irish capital for the first time on Thursday 20th December under the command of Captain Peter Ferguson.
 On Saturday 29th December W.B.
 YEATS left Dublin for some further sea trials, returning to the port later in the day.

 W.B.
 YEATS made her first commercial crossing on Tuesday 22nd January having been quietly slotted into EPSILON‘s place on the schedule.
 EPSILON had been covering for ULYSSES which was in dry dock The latter vessels drydocking had been postponed a number of times in January in anticipation of W.B.
 YEATS entering service to cover, but in the